Metropolis Ancient City

 Hellenistic Theatre

 Built on a natural hillside during the late Hellenistic period, the 8,000-10,000 capacity theatre experienced reconstructions during the Roman period, including adding a marble floor and enlargement of the stage building.
 The theatre, fashioned from marble, consists of segments for the orchestra, stage building, seating, and noble seats in the front row.
 These seats were reserved for clergy and emperors, are some of the best examples of Hellenistic marble work, and are backed by reliefs of Zeus’s lightning beam and Ares with a shield.
-The staircase edges are decorated with lion’s feet with varying patterns.
+The staircase edges are decorated with varying patterns of lion’s feet.
 The theatre hosted the city’s social, cultural, and artistic activities but lost its function in the 4th century A.D.
 Restored between 2000 and 2001, it can now seat approximately 4,000.

 The Peristillium House